 NOTE: Use a BFP (not fused to NS3) as negative control.
 In this condition BFP should show diffuse cellular localization and should not co-localize with the membrane-bound mKate.

 Test the devices for TEVp under the pTET promoter in the presence or absence of NS3.
 Compare EYFP in absence and presence of NS3.
 Co-transfect cells with fusion protein 1 (step 1.3.3), fusion protein 2 (step 1.3.4) and EYFP output (step 1.3.5) using the protocol described in step 1.5.1.
-Transfection are performed in the presence or absence of NS3.
+Transfections are performed in the presence or absence of NS3.
 Analyze the samples 48 h post-transfection by measuring the fluorescent reporter (EYFP) by flow cytometry (Protocol 2).

 Test cell killing driven by NS3 device.